Best shows on Disney+ (February 2020)

-Disney+ has been live for a month, and it’s worth assessing which TV shows are the best.
+Disney+ has been live for several months now, and it’s worth assessing which TV shows are the best.

 Spoiler alert: we at SNIPdaily are massive Star Wars geeks.
 Disney owns the rights to the franchise.
 Disney+ debuted with the first-ever, live-action TV series of its kind.
 You can see where this is going.

 SNIPdaily featured writer Duane Beckett and I will be breaking down our favorite shows — the best of the best on Disney+ at present.

 Other than length, The Mandalorian is everything a Star Wars fan would hope for.
 It’s got the gritty, grounded feel of the original film trilogy, a compelling central protagonist and surprises that pull on nostalgia but stand on their own, too.